gkapfham/virtualmutationanalysis/README.md

 Platform: x86_64-pc-linux-gnu (64-bit)
 ```

-You can type the following command in your R development environment if you want to want to install and then use this R
+You can type the next command in your R development environment if you want to want to install and then use this R
 package.
-This method is ideal if you plan to leverage our existing functions and data sets in your own work.
-This is
+This method is ideal if you plan to leverage, without modification, our existing functions and data sets in
-also the code that we use in the RMarkdown file found in the
+your own work.
+The following line is also the code that we use in the RMarkdown file found in the
 [gkapfham/ast2016-paper](http://github.com/gkapfham/ast2016-paper) repository.

 ```shell